 We have summarized the findings of this new analysis in the revised manuscript (PP. 5-6, Lines 111-123):

 For several causes (cardiovascular diseases, endocrine disorders, genitourinary diseases, infectious and parasitic diseases, nervous system diseases, and skin and subcutaneous tissue diseases) hospitalization risk followed a similar pattern, decreasing on the day of exposure, peaking one to three days later, and gradually returning to the rate expected during unexposed days within about a week.
+We also examined the association between tropical cyclone exposure and daily hospitalization rates by type of hospital admission (emergency vs. non-emergency; Supplementary Figure 1).
+Generally, non-emergency hospitalization rates decreased in the first few days after tropical cyclone exposure before returning to no change in subsequent days, with the exception of infectious and parasitic diseases, for which we estimated increases in non-emergency hospitalizations for lags 1, 2, and 4.
+Emergency hospitalization rates for cardiovascular diseases, respiratory diseases, and injuries increased in the days after tropical cyclone exposure, with other causes generally showing lower or no decreases across days, in comparison to non-emergency hospitalizations.

 We have also added a summary sentence in the Discussion in the revised manuscript (P. 8, Lines 180-182):

+Changes in emergency hospitalization rates drove increases in hospitalization rates, with decreases driven by reductions in non-emergency hospitalizations.

 Supplementary Figure 1: Percentage change in hospitalization rates with tropical cyclone exposure by cause of hospitalization, type of hospital admission and lag time (days after tropical cyclone exposure).
 Dots show the point estimates and error bars represent Bonferroni-corrected 95% confidence intervals.